Empirical-org-Archive/Quill-Grammar/README.md

 the LMS will add a `uid` parameter identifying the id of the proofreading story activity in Quill Grammar.

+An example url running locally would look like this (an Aubrey Hepburn activity): `http://localhost:3000/play/pf?anonymous=true&uid=-K2nLvC9CX2xqw7jnpZP`

 Firebase Data
 =============